tc39/notes/es7/2016-03/march-29.md

 #### Conclusion/resolution

+- Stage 2 acceptance
+  - Reviewers:
+    - Caridy Patiño
+    - Mark Miller
-- Stage 2, reviewers for Stage 3 are Caridy Patiño, Mark Miller, Michael Ficarra
+    - Michael Ficarra

 ## String.prototype.padStart/padEnd

 (JHD)

 JHD: will ship in stable behind a flag.
 Not currently trying to get to stage 4 today (currently at Stage 3).
 Just wanted to update because of recent discussion.  there is not enough implementations to move it forward in stage.